Lisa Oakley

 Pronouns: she/her

-Apart from research interests I do crossword puzzles, run, perform regularly with ImprovBoston's All Access Improv cast, and produce and perform in the math-themed improv show Office Hours with Jake and Lisa.
+Apart from research interests I do crossword puzzles, perform improv comedy, crochet, and dance.
 I am also a co-organizer of the Khoury College PhD Women Group.

 Education